LaravelDaily/Booking-Com-Simulation-Laravel/course/14-book-apartment.md

 }
 ```

-Now, what we would do inside the Observer is calling the same method we had created in the lesson earlier.
+Now, what we would do inside the Observer is call the same method we had created in the lesson earlier.

 **app/Observers/BookingObserver.php**:
 ```php